Did you know that you can do many things with keyboard shortcuts? Try them out, and discover how much quicker you can get things done.

 Press a button with a function key

 If a button displays a function key (displayed as ‘F’ followed by a number, such as F2), you can press a function key on the keyboard (F1 – F12) instead of clicking the button with the mouse.
-The following picture shows you some examples.
+Figure 1 shows some examples.

 Open a module with the Alt key and a number

-To open modules, such as Invoice/Quote and Inventory, from the top ribbon using the keyboard, press and hold the Alt key and then press the number shown on the module button (see the picture below).
+To open modules, such as Invoice/Quote and Inventory, from the top ribbon using the keyboard, press and hold the Alt key and then press the number shown on the module button (Figure 2).

 Close any window or module with the escape (Esc) key